Wu Zhen (politician): Investigation

-On August 16, 2018, Wu Zhen was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China.
-According to the report, this announcement was decided by the meeting of the Politburo Standing Committee of the Communist Party of China.
+On August 16, 2018, Wu Zhen was placed under investigation by the Central Commission for Discipline Inspection, the Chinese Communist Party (CCP)'s internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of the People's Republic of China.
+According to the report, this announcement was decided by the meeting of the Politburo Standing Committee of the Chinese Communist Party.

-Wu was expelled from the Communist Party on February 2, 2019.
+Wu was expelled from the CCP on February 2, 2019.
 On February 26, he was arrested for suspected bribe taking and abuse of power.
 On April 1, he was indicted.
 On May 30, he stood trial at the Chengdu Intermediate People's Court on charges of taking bribes and abuse of power.
 Prosecutors accused Wu of taking advantage of his different positions between 1996 and 2018 to provide assistance to relevant organizations and individuals in getting approval for drugs or finding employment.
 In return, he illegally received money and goods worth more than 21.71 million yuan (about 3.14 million U.S. dollars) directly or through his relatives.
 He was also charged with fraud in his work for personal purposes and abusing his power when he was deputy director of the China Food and Drug Administration and National Health and Family Planning Commission, causing "huge losses" to the interests of the country and the people.

 On November 15, 2019, Wu was sentenced to 16 years in prison for taking bribes of 21.71 million yuan and abuse of power by Chengdu Intermediate People's Court.